 Refuse and Recycling

 The collection is made once each week at the curb or alley on the scheduled day for single and two-family dwellings.
-(Download map) If you live in a multiple-family dwelling, please call the disposal company to find out about the specific collection program for your building.
+(MAP) If you live in a multiple-family dwelling, please call the disposal company to find out about the specific collection program for your building.

 Holidays observed for recycling/garbage pickup are: